The 20 Greatest Scottish Movie Actors

 Born in Perth in 1971.
 A hugely successful actor with a string of star roles.
 He has perhaps taken over the reigns of Sean Connery as the top Jock in Hollywood.
 In the 1990s a starring role in TV's 'Lipstick on your Collar' was quickly followed by the acclaimed 'Shallow Grave' movie.
 But it was the smash-hit 'Trainspotting' in 1996 that proved the launchpad to the A-List.
 Since his memorable role as Renton the drug-addict Ewan has never looked back.

 He has starred in 'A life Less Ordinary', 'Moulin Rouge', 'Big Fish', 'Angels and Demons' and top of the heap in terms of fame was his role as Obi-Wan Kenobi in the 'Star Wars' prequels.
+He returned to that role as the master Jedi in a TV series of 2022.
 But he has kept his feet on the ground with supporting roles in movies like 'Little Voice' and 'Black Hawk Down'.
 In 2003 he also accepted the leading role in a local independent film in Scotland called 'Young Adam' with Peter Mullan and Tilda Swinton.

 Born in Peterhead in 1959.
 He never quite soared to the stellar heights of Butler, McGregor and McAvoy, however Peter Mullan is one of the most outstanding actors of his time.
 A best actor award at the 1998 Cannes Film Festival testified to that accolade.
 In 'My Name is Joe' under Ken Loach's direction he gave a powerful and searing performance of a recovering alcoholic in the tough streets of Glasgow.